 This model are broadly used network model.
 In the Client-Server Network, Clients and servers are differentiated, and Specific servers and clients are present.
 In Client-Server Network, a Centralized server is used to store the data because its management is centralized.
 In the Client-Server Network, the Server responds to the services that are requested by the Client.

-Types of Client-Server Network
+Types of Client-Server Networku77